 The easiest way to think of a virtual machine (VM) would be as a computer within a computer.
-Current technology and processing power now allows for easy creation of virtual computing environments within a “host” computer.
+Current technology and processing power now allow for easy creation of virtual computing environments within a “host” computer.
 Read on to learn what this means and how you can take advantage of this technology.

 Operating systems run off of a kernel (a program that controls the necessary functions and access to hardware) and a file structure full of binary programs and data.

-With currently technology, it is now possible for a computer to share its resources in order to run a separate kernel and operating system.
+With current technology, it is now possible for a computer to share its resources in order to run a separate kernel and operating system.
 In some enterprise networks, virtual machine hosting can save costs by making better use of hardware.

 Or, on a smaller scale, a host computer can emulate alternative software for the purposes of testing, development, research, or recreation.

 A physical server that creates and manages virtual machines is called a hypervisor.
 A hypervisor can slice (or, “partition”) a portion of drive space and allocate memory so that, in essence, a separate computer can run within a computer.

 But why use multiple virtual machines instead of using a separate computer?
 Virtualization software can save costs, depending on how your server’s resources are allocated.